JoshuaEkpa/JoshuaEkpa/README.md

 # Welcome To My GitHub!

-👋 Hi, I’m Joshua Ekpa
+👋 Hi, I’m Joshua Ekpa,
 Welcome to my GitHub profile!
 I’m a Data Analyst with a strong focus on
 Excel, Power BI, SQL and business intelligence,